DocHatty/Vulpes-Celare/README.md

 ## Motivation

-Clinical text--reports, consult notes, care coordination messages--is invaluable for education, research, and tool development.
+Clinical text—reports, consult notes, care coordination messages—is invaluable for education, research, and tool development.
 Yet safely sharing it remains a persistent challenge.
 Existing de-identification solutions tend to be:

-- **Opaque** -- black-box SaaS offerings where you can't inspect what's happening to your data
+- **Opaque** — Black-box SaaS offerings where you cannot inspect what is happening to your data
-- **Generic** -- not tuned to the specific vocabulary and patterns of medical documentation
+- **Generic** — Not tuned to the specific vocabulary and patterns of medical documentation
-- **Difficult to integrate** -- heavyweight systems that don't fit modern development workflows
+- **Difficult to integrate** — Heavyweight systems that do not fit modern development workflows

 Vulpes Celare is an attempt to build something different: an open, inspectable redaction engine that is:

-- **Tailored to US healthcare formats** -- SSNs, MRNs, provider credentials, the "LASTNAME, FIRSTNAME" conventions
+- **Tailored to US healthcare formats** — SSNs, MRNs, provider credentials, and the "LASTNAME, FIRSTNAME" conventions
-- **Written in TypeScript** -- easy to embed in Node.js pipelines, APIs, or browser-based tools
+- **Written in TypeScript** — Easy to embed in Node.js pipelines, APIs, or browser-based tools
-- **Explicit about its limitations** -- experimental status, synthetic-only testing, and the need for community validation
+- **Explicit about its limitations** — Experimental status, synthetic-only testing, and the need for community validation

 This project exists because the problem is worth solving correctly, and the best way to get there is through transparency and collaboration.

 ---

-## What This Is (And Isn't)
+## What This Is (and What It Is Not)

 **This is:**
 - A first-pass redaction tool for pre-screening clinical text
-- A research/prototyping utility for developers working with medical documents
+- A research and prototyping utility for developers working with medical documents
 - An open, hackable codebase you can inspect, modify, and extend
 - A starting point that needs community validation